Mystery Castle: Construction

 Said to be held together by a combination of mortar, cement, calcium, and goat milk, the sprawling 18-room, three story castle is built from a wide range of materials – stone, adobe, automobile parts, salvaged rail tracks from a mine, telephone poles, etc. It features a chapel, cantina, and a dungeon.
-Parts of the castle remain unfinished, and electricity and plumbing weren't added until 1992.
+Parts of the castle remain unfinished, and electricity and plumbing were not added until 1992.
 As the housing boom progressed in Phoenix, new development encroached close to the castle and its grounds, making it far less isolated.

-Mary Lou Gulley died on November 3, 2010.
-The property is now maintained by the Mystery Castle Foundation, a 501c3 non-profit organization.
+Mary Lou Gulley died on November 3, 2010 and the property has since been maintained by the Mystery Castle Foundation, a 501c3 non-profit organization.

 The Mystery Castle has been designated as a Phoenix Point of Pride.

 Extensively vandalized on March 6, 2022, the Mystery Castle suffered an estimated $100,000 in damage.
 No arrests have been made.
-The Castle was closed for tours, but reopened on March 18, 2022.
+The Castle was temporarily closed for tours, but reopened on March 18, 2022.
+Tours have since been suspended.